AEC Q-type

 The AEC Q-type is an AEC-built, side-mounted-engine, single- and double-decker bus that was launched in 1932.

-It was designed by G. J. Rackham, an employee of the American firm Yellow Coach from 1922 to 1926, leading him into contact with the Fageol Twin Coach.
-It was not until a visit to America in the late 1920s that Rackham noted the success of the 1925 Twin Coach which had won large sales to American operators.
-The result was Rackham returned to Southall (AEC's Works) with the idea of implementing American practice of side-mounted engines in British bus production.
+It was designed by G. J. Rackham, an employee of the American firm Yellow Coach from 1922 to 1926.
+It was on a visit to America in the late 1920s that Rackham noted the success of the 1927 Fageol Twin Coach which had won large sales to American operators.
+The result was Rackham returned to the AEC works in Southall with the idea of implementing the American practice of side-mounted engines in British bus production.

 Design

-The Q-type, although based on the Twin Coach, had many differences, the most noticeable being whilst the Twin Coach had two engines (hence the name) the AEC Q only had one.
-This overcame the many complications arising from the need for a second engine for the transmission.
-London General Omnibus Company received the first Q-type vehicle with a crash gearbox although all subsequent vehicles had the pre-select version.
-The engine was available in either petrol or diesel incarnation and was located longitudinally behind the front axle, intended to be hidden by the staircase (double-decker version).
-This allowed the driver's cab to be located on the front overhang with the entrance opposite, even though some body builders didn't use this facility and had a centre entrance.
-Its modern full-frontal design made it look very similar to buses built in the 1950s and 1960s.
+Although based on the Twin Coach, the Q had many differences as compared to it, the most noticeable being whilst the Twin Coach had two engines, hence the name, the AEC Q only had one.
+This overcame the many complications arising from the need for a second engine.

+The London General Omnibus Company received the first Q-type vehicle with a crash gearbox, although all subsequent vehicles had the pre-select version.
+The engine was available in either petrol or diesel versions and was located longitudinally behind the front axle, intended to be hidden by the staircase in the double-decker version.
+In order to fit into the space, the engine was tilted to one side and the crankshaft rotated anti-clockwise.
+This allowed the driver's cab to be located on the front overhang, with the entrance opposite, even though some body builders didn't use this facility and had a centre entrance.
+Its modern, full-frontal design, made it look very similar to buses built in the 1950s and 1960s.

-The demise, but one success
+History

 The Q failed to attract the attention of the British operators and failed to find a market in the UK, unlike Fageol in the US.
 One of the reasons was the Q's susceptibility to problems, the most worrying being that the carburettors on the petrol-engined models caught fire.
 The recommended solution was just as worrying ... increasing the revs until the fire went out!
 However, the vehicle was just too revolutionary for the conservative-minded bus industry, with the result was that the Q did not obtain the popularity of the other AEC models, so the project was dropped, last appearing in the 1937 catalogue.

+However, London Transport did find the single-deck model useful for its needs and, accordingly, bought over 200 of the diesel-engined version as its first standard bus for Country Bus services.
+They had centre entrances with sliding passenger doors fitted.
+They led full service lives.

 One version that was an oddity was the AEC 761T trolleybus version, of which only five were built.

-However, London Transport did find the single-deck model useful for its needs and, accordingly, bought over 200 of the diesel-engined version.
-They led full service lives.